 In terms of where you’re actually going to climb, this is something of a personal preference.
 Most tree climbers tend to stick to forests or wooded areas because the trees there are far sturdier and less likely to snap from being climbed on.
 You can, however, climb just about anywhere as long as you have easy access both up and down once you’ve reached your desired height.
 However, a word of precaution that this sport can be a dangerous sport hence it is advised to do it with someone experienced and qualified.

 Tree climbers need a special type of shoe that can be worn both on the ground and when they are in the trees.
 The right shoes will have treads so that your feet don’t slip while you’re walking up trunks or over branches; they should also have a good grip since you’re going to be climbing all over the tree.
 The shoe should also provide ankle support as well, which is especially important if an accident occurs and someone falls out of the tree or down toward the ground.

-What equipment is needed for tree climbing
+What tree climbing gear and equipment is needed for safety

 It’s important to have the right tools and gear for tree climbing.
 You’ll need a tree climbing harness and carabiner, slings, rope or line of some kind, gloves, chaps (optional), and a helmet with face protection.
 A few other protection and precautionary survival items can also be useful to take along on your adventures if you’re going somewhere where there are poisonous plants or animals that might harm you.